3 Ways Digital Medicine Treats Ongoing Conditions from Home

 Half of all American adults are living with at least one chronic (ongoing) condition, such as diabetes or high blood pressure.
 Unfortunately, Louisiana, Mississippi and Alabama have some of the country’s highest rates of chronic conditions, as well as the highest rates of cardiovascular death.

 Eligible members can take control of their high blood pressure and/or Type 2 diabetes by enrolling in Ochsner Digital Medicine.
 With this program, patients enjoy user-friendly digital devices to take and submit readings to their Digital Medicine care team for review.
-The care team consists of a licensed clinician and professional health coach; each member has a dedicated team.
-The care team uses these readings to provide medication management and personalized lifestyle recommendations.
-As interactions with the care team are completed entirely over the phone or through MyOchsner messaging, Digital Medicine members actively participate in their personalized care, all from the comfort of their own homes.
+The care team consists of a licensed clinician and panel of professional health coaches who use these readings to provide medication management and lifestyle recommendations.
+Interactions with the care team are completed entirely over the phone, through MyOchsner messaging, or in the Digital Medicine app, so Digital Medicine members actively participate in their personalized care from the comfort of their own homes.

 How is Digital Medicine different from traditional clinic visits?

-- Detailed reports: The member’s dedicated care team and primary physician can see how the member’s readings are trending week to week.
+• Detailed reports: The member’s expert care team and primary physician can see how the member’s readings are trending week to week.
 A monthly progress report is sent directly to the member, so they can monitor their growth.

-- Personalized treatment plans: The member’s care team consists of a licensed clinician and a professional health coach.
-This team can adjust medications, as needed, and create new lifestyle goals to help members live a healthier life.
-Relationships are built to help members get their condition under control.
+• Personalized treatment plans: The member has access to a dedicated licensed clinician and a panel of professional health coaches.
+This team can adjust medications as needed and create new lifestyle goals to help members live a healthier life.

 By combining innovative tools with personalized care, Digital Medicine is changing the lives of enrolled members living with chronic conditions.
 Increasing access to care, especially for those with health disparities, is crucial in our effort to reduce the progression of chronic diseases.